 Animal owners can’t take vacations (or, in some cases, go to work) without the help of a dog walker or pet sitter to hold down the fort at home.
 Trustworthy and reliable workers are in demand and often find jobs by word of mouth.
 You’ll have to decide whether you want to start your own solo pet care business, taking in all your dog walking or pet sitting earnings alone, or work with a company, which often takes care of the scheduling and billing but also takes a cut.

-Average annual salary: Hourly rate varies by experience, job duties and location.
-Find the going rate for pet care jobs in your area.
+Average annual salary: Hourly rates vary by experience, job duties and location, but these are the current pet care rates in top cities:

 2. Dog groomer

 Must love dogs!
 Of course, that’s a given.
 Bathing, brushing and trimming will be the main parts of your job as a dog groomer, but customer service skills (with pups especially, but pet parents, also) are definitely preferred.
 Some dogs don’t like getting their haircut, so you’ll be tasked with making pets feel comfortable in a sometimes stressful environment, which takes the right kind of person.

 Vet assistants do just that: assist the veterinarian in a variety of areas, including exams, kennel work and clinical duties.
 That person who lends a hand during the veterinary nail clipping, cleans a cage when it has been soiled by a nervous patient or helps prepare an exam room before an examination — that would be you.
 So get ready to be hands-on!